ahaskell83/CS6620_assign3/README.md

 [Test Code](test_assign_3.py)

-To manually run tests use the command line and run ./run_tests_assign_3.sh
+To manually run tests use the command line and run: ./run_tests_assign_3.sh

+After container and terraform are running, enter: docker logs cs6620_assign3-app-1 in the command line to view that tests have completed.

 ### Put all relevant files into a repository, and enable automatic and manual runs of the tests using a workflow.